thoughtbot/backbone-js-on-rails/book/models_and_collections/client_server_duplication.md

 it changes, and displaying the inline error message immediately.

-With `ErrorList` able to handle either client-side or server-side error messages, we have a server-side guarantee of data correctness, footnote:[At least, we have a guarantee at the application level; database integrity and the possibility of skew between Rails models and DB content is another discussion entirely.] and a responsive UI that can validate the member's email presence
+With `ErrorList` able to handle either client-side or server-side error messages, we have a server-side guarantee of data correctness, footnote^[At least, we have a guarantee at the application level; database integrity and the possibility of skew between Rails models and DB content is another discussion entirely.] and a responsive UI that can validate the member's email presence